jordan-castro/easyjs/README.md

 # EasyJS
-EasyJS is a new transpiled programming language which makes it easy to write web applications easily and naturally.
+EasyJS is a new programming language which makes it easy to write web applications easily and naturally.
 Using a modern like syntax to interact FULLY with the DOM, server, and anywhere else that JS runs.

-Transpiled means that it goes from one language to another, it is not compiled nor interperted.
-It goes from EasyJS to JS.
+EasyJS works by compiling down into efficient and performant JavaScript.
 Similar to CofeeScript and TypeScript.
-The main difference being that it is an easy to use language.
+The main difference being that it is an easy to use language, and can run natively on web.

 > [!WARNING]
-> This language is still far from v1.0.0 we are currently on v0.1.1
+> This language is still far from v1.0.0 we are currently on v0.1.4

 ## Why EasyJS?
 At my last job, I worked with a product that would track user engagement on websites and apps.
 At this job I realized how common it was for people to not know